Galvanized, Zinc Plated, Stainless Steel & Expansion Zinc Plated Wedge Anchors

 Mistakes To Avoid When Installing Wedge Anchors

-Wedge anchors should only be installed in solid surfaces and by predrilling a properly sized hole.
+Wedge anchors should only be installed in solid surfaces and by predrilling a properly sized hole, similar to those used with other types of drop-in anchors.
 It’s very important that the size of the hole, in which the wedge anchor is being installed, is properly sized to fit.
-One of the most common mistakes made when installing wedge anchors are making oversized installation holes.
+One of the most common mistakes made when installing anchors are making oversized installation holes.
 This can cause the installation to loosen and fail.
 It’s also important to thoroughly clean the installation hole and surface prior to installation.
 Dust and debris can compromise the integrity of a wedge anchor installation.
 Wedge anchors should not be used in structural material that isn’t solid, such as hollow brick.

 Sleeve Anchors Vs. Wedge Anchors